Eppo-exp/eppo-docs/docs/data-management/collections.md

 2. **Edit the metrics in the added group**

-"Adding" a Metric Collection to an experiment copies the metrics and title from Metric Collection into a group in the experiment.
+Adding a Metric Collection to an experiment copies the metrics and title from Metric Collection into a group in the experiment.
 You can add or remove metrics from this group without affecting the original Metric Collection.

 ![Add and remove a metric from a group](/img/building-experiments/add-and-remove-metric-from-group.gif)